 Crunch the numbers

-For a trucking business, you’ll want to track revenue, but there’s so much more to think about.
+You’ll want to track revenue for a trucking business, but there’s much more to consider.
 So you’ve got to start at the beginning – with your start-up costs.

-Start up expenses and costs for a trucking business may include:
+Start-up expenses and costs for a trucking business may include the following: